bananahand/wyha.gg/README.md

  * npm install gamedig
  * npm install https

-No install instructions, you should be able to figure things out by the dependancies I mentioned! :P
+No install instructions, you should be able to figure things out from the dependancies I mentioned! :P